 The rating of two-year old cankers was influenced by three factors: (1) rating of the canker in year 1, (2) whether the canker received hypovirus treated with hypovirus in the first year and (3) the hypovirus treatment history of the tree (Table 7).
 Generally, canker ratings in year 2 were lowest for cankers that had a one rating in the first year.
 The lowest canker ratings were correlated with two factors: (1) trees with a history of hypovirus treatment; and (2) if the canker itself received hypovirus treatment in their first year.

 Tree Health.
 The response of whole trees to hypovirus treatments is an important measure of biocontrol success.
-The cessation of treatments from 1998 to 2004 was used to assess the impact of hypovirus on tree health by allowing comparison of cohorts of trees with and without hypovirus treatment.
-The first cohort (59 trees) included all trees infected between 1992 and 1997 that were treated with hypovirus in either the first or second year after disease was discovered, and the second cohort (61 trees) included trees initially infected between 1998 and 2002 that were not treated with hypovirus until at least 2004 (Figure 3).
-During the annual census main stem dieback and whole tree mortality were assessed.
-(Note: Trees often survive dieback of the main stem and begin producing root collar sprouts.).
-Ninety-three percent of the main stems from trees in the 1998-2002 cohort died back by 2009, while only 47% of trees in the 1992-1997 experienced main stem dieback (data not shown).
-Whole tree assessment showed that the number of trees alive in 2014 for the treated 1992-97 cohort was 51%, compared to 31% for the non-treated 1998-2003 cohort.
-The lower main stem dieback and tree mortality in the 1992-1997 cohort is even more striking given that trees in the 1992 to 1997 cohort have been infected for a longer period of time.
+The impact of hypovirus on tree health was assessed by comparing cohorts of trees with and without hypovirus treatment.
+The first cohort (59 trees) included all trees infected between 1992 and 1997 that were treated with hypovirus in either the first or second year after disease was discovered.
+The second cohort (61 trees) included trees initially infected between 1998 and 2003 that were not treated with hypovirus until at least 2004 (Figure 3).
+During the annual census, main stem dieback and whole tree mortality were assessed.
+(Note: Trees often survive dieback of the main stem and begin producing root collar sprouts.
+Some trees rebuilt their crowns).
+Ninety-three percent of the main stems from trees in the 1998-2002 cohort died back by 2009, while only 47% of trees in the 1992-1997 cohort experienced main stem dieback (data not shown).
+Whole tree assessment showed that proportion of trees alive in 2014 for the treated 1992-97 cohort was 51%, compared to 31% for the non-treated 1998-2003 cohort.
+The lower main stem dieback and tree mortality in the 1992-1997 cohort is even more striking given that trees in the 1992-1997 cohort have been infected for a longer period of time (6-11 years).

 Discussion